wjdenny/wjdenny.github.io/content/@2009civan_better.md

 ---
 tags:
-  - source
+  - "source"
-alias:
+alias: "Better to Organize Personal Information by Folders Or by Tags?: The Devil is in the Details"
-  - "Better to Organize Personal Information by Folders Or by Tags?: The Devil is in the Details"
+draft: false
 ---
 # Better to Organize Personal Information by Folders Or by Tags?: The Devil is in the Details